emicklei/hopwatch/README.md

 	}

 ###Tool
-Open the Hopwatch debugger on http://localhost:23456/hopwatch.html.
+Open the Hopwatch debugger on **http://localhost:23456/hopwatch.html** .
+Your browser must support HTML5 WebSockets.

-Your browser must support WebSockets ; it has been tested with Chrome.
+To disable the breakpoints in your compiled program, pass the command line argument **-nobreak**

 ###Resources